cafe-/BPMFwFFT/README.md

+Fork of https://github.com/nguyentrunghai/BPMFwFFT with multiprocessing for grid generation (grids.py) and fft sampling (fft_sampling.py).
+Heavily WIP.

-Implement the FFT approach to calculate binding potential of mean force (PMF)
+Implement a grid-based forcefield and fast fourier transform (FFT) to calculate binding potential of mean force (PMF).

 See https://arxiv.org/abs/1708.07045